 - Magnificat in D Rafi Bellamy Plaice 0:51

-- In December Rafi will be performing at a Christmas Charity Concert at St Mary’s Church, Calton in Glasgow in aid of nursing homes for the care of the elderly.
-The concert will also feature the Sound of Assisi, Friar Alessandro, and the Falkirk Choir.
+- In December Rafi performed at a Christmas Charity Concert at St Mary’s Church, Calton in Glasgow in aid of nursing homes for the care of the elderly.
+The concert also featured the Sound of Assisi, Friar Alessandro, and the Falkirk Choir.

-- Rafi’s voice will be soaring high over Brighton in September when he is the soloist for a midair mass celebrated with the Wagner Group of Churches on the British Airways i360.
+- Rafi’s voice could be heard soaring high over Brighton in September when he was the soloist for a midair mass celebrated with the Wagner Group of Churches on the British Airways i360.

 - Rafi and Ischia were invited to perform two hymns for BBC1’s Songs of Praise – Be Thou My Guardian and The Lord is My Shepherd (Goodall).
 These were recorded in York in early July for broadcast later in the summer.